KrisButIAmAnOSDev/profile/README.md

-my profile,made with smth like 3% off llm help
+my profile,made with smth like 3% of llm help